Shivansh-Thakur/python-dev/README.md

 # python_dev
-One day Python projects :)
+This repository contains one day Python projects :)